cloud66/help-old/_posts/igor/intro.md

 or

+From the docker-compose file:
-the docker-compose file is available here https://github.com/cloud66/igor-bot/blob/feature/testing_enhancements/docker-compose.yml
+- the docker-compose file is available here https://github.com/cloud66/igor-bot/blob/feature/testing_enhancements/docker-compose.yml

 #### Deregister